quicwg/ops-drafts/draft-ietf-quic-applicability.md

 secrecy (PFS).

-Data in the first flight sent by the client in a connection established with 0-RTT MUST be idempotent (as specified in section 2.1 in {{!QUIC-TLS}}).
+Data in the first flight sent by the client in a connection established with 0-RTT must be idempotent as specified in section 2.1 in {{!QUIC-TLS}}.
-Applications MUST be designed, and their data MUST be framed, such that multiple reception of idempotent data is recognized as such by the receiver.
-Applications that cannot treat data that may appear in a 0-RTT connection establishment as idempotent MUST NOT use 0-RTT establishment.
-For these reason the QUIC transport SHOULD provide some or all of the following interfaces to applications:
+Applications must be designed, and their data must be framed, such that multiple reception of idempotent data is recognized as such by the receiver.
+Applications that cannot treat data that may appear in a 0-RTT connection establishment as idempotent cannot use 0-RTT establishment.
+For these reason the QUIC transport should provide some or all of the following interfaces to applications:

 * indicate if 0-RTT support is in general desired, which implies that lack of PFS is acceptable for some data;